 What is the project?
 Does it require independent development?
 Does it need a lot of handholding since it’s my first time or I’m experienced in the design process?

 There isn’t a designer that’s one-size-fits-all.
 Designers come from different backgrounds and have different strengths, which means they think and solve problems differently.
 How can you determine if this is the right person to work with?
 Some designers are awesome at visual design, but not all are experienced with the product or executing interaction.
 Some are generalists, and some are focused on specific areas.

 Finding this elusive unicorn designer that is a straight ace at everything will be tough.

-Awesome Fantastic Full-Stack Ninja Rockstar Master Designer (ㆆ▃ㆆ)
+Also-known-as-any-of-these-words-combined-in-any-order: Awesome Fantastic Full-Stack Ninja Rockstar Master Designer (ㆆ▃ㆆ)

 If you do find this ☆ magical being ☆, they’re probably working in their own company or developing their own ideas.
 After all, spellbinding design chops only happen when the planets align.

 Clients turn to agencies because they provide a supportive team of designers that are dedicated to their project, giving different variations and perspectives.
 (Shameless plug: If you need an agency, MartianCraft is here for ya.*WINK*)